phetsims/quantum-measurement/doc/implementation-notes.md

 - **Bloch Sphere** - Since we have a screen with that name, and it's also a component used in two screens, here are the different flavors of Bloch spheres:
   - Component related:
-    - AbstractBlochSphere: abstract class which contains the very fundamentals of a bloch sphere state representation: azimuthal and polar angles, and the equation coefficients.
+    - `AbstractBlochSphere`: abstract class which contains the very fundamentals of a bloch sphere state representation: azimuthal and polar angles, and the equation coefficients.
 They are related but will be linked in the implementations.
-    - SimpleBlochSphere: Implementation of the abstract class which links a spin state into spherical coordinates.
+    - `SimpleBlochSphere`: Implementation of the abstract class which links a spin state into spherical coordinates.
-    - ComplexBlochSphere: Implementation of the abstract class which supports rotation around the Z axis, as well as measurement along a basis.
+    - `ComplexBlochSphere`: Implementation of the abstract class which supports rotation around the Z axis, as well as measurement along a basis.
-    - BlochSphereNode: Node which displays any implementation of the abstract base class.
+    - `BlochSphereNode`: Node which displays any implementation of the abstract base class.
 It's quite a big file because it has to support all the custom options and design quirks added to the sphere.
-    - BlochSphereWithProjectionNode: Same as above but supports extra projection vectors on Z and X axis.
+    - `BlochSphereWithProjectionNode`: Same as above but supports extra projection vectors on Z and X axis.
   - Screen related:
     - BlochSphereModel: This is the actual TModel for the Bloch Sphere Screen, with all the properties and main functionality of that screen.